Hop Latent Viroid – A pandemic among cannabis and hops

 How can you recognize an infection with Hop latent viroid?

 HLVd infection is difficult to detect as it often presents with subtle and nonspecific symptoms.
 In the vast majority of cases, no external symptoms can be observed in the first few weeks[14].
+According to a 2023 canadian study less than 5% of all infected cannabis plants exhibit clearly visible symptoms[15].
 However, with more severe infestations, some of the following symptoms may occur:

 Many of these symptoms overlap with other problems, such as nutrient deficiencies or other illnesses, which is why even experienced growers have difficulty identifying an infection with the naked eye.
 From a morphological point of view, infected plants are usually identical to healthy ones, but are significantly smaller overall, which only becomes noticeable later in their growth.
 To ensure that it is indeed an HLVd infection causing growth problems, a professional diagnosis through a laboratory test is essential.
 Only special diagnostic procedures such as the highly sensitive reverse transcriptase polymerase chain reaction (RT-PCR) can clearly detect the presence of HLVd with high accuracy.